prp-e/micro-controller-design/chapter10.md

 **RISC**.
 When we have more than 100 instructions in a computer, we call that ***Complex Instruction Set Computer*** or **CISC**.
 The computer we design in this book, will be a RISC, because RISCs are easy to study, learn, implement and understand.
 Also, RISCs are faster than CISCs.

+## Decisions!
+In [chapter two](chapter2.md), we decided to design a computer with the word size of 8 bits.
+So, we need to make decisions about its architecture and organization.
+Next chapter, will be about our design, and then, we start making our computer!